 Specialized also manages to stand apart from its rivals thanks to its plethora of high-end bike options.
 These bikes have great success in pro races, building a solid reputation that makes Specialized a go-to brand for many serious and aspiring riders.

 Niche bikes are cool.
 Some of the most amazing bikes that come through our shop are tailored for a unique type of riding.
-While this sort specificity is easy to appreciate, for the majority of consumers it’s hard to justify spending money on.
+While this sort of specificity is easy to appreciate, for the majority of consumers it’s hard to justify owning.

-Generally, the more proprietary, niche, or specific a bike is in its purpose, the more likely it is to depreciate faster.
+Generally, the more proprietary, niche, or specific a bike is, the more likely it is to depreciate faster.
 This is partially linked to brand recognition too.
 A bike from a smaller, more niche brand likely won’t hold its value as well as a bike built by a brand with wider appeal.

 Consider an example of two different gravel bikes.
 The Santa Cruz Stigmata is a cyclocross/gravel bike designed to excel at a wide range of riding styles, with geometry and components that make it suited for everything from pure cyclocross to gravel events like Lost and Found or Grinduro.
 Compare that to a boutique steel gravel bike, custom-made for a specific rider by a small builder, with mountain bike tires and extreme geometry that works well on singletrack and when loaded for touring.
 In this case, the Stigmata will be easier to sell and will have better resale value because it suits a wider pool of riders.

 Don't let this stop you from getting the perfect bike for your needs, but if you're the type of person who likes to regularly upgrade to something new and different, be prepared to take a hit on resale value.